Scaffolding Height Requirements in Australia: What You Need to Know for Compliance

 A key national standard is the AS/NZS 1576 series which covers scaffold design, materials and safety requirements.
 Each state may have additional codes for local needs.

 In Australia scaffolding is required for any work 4 metres or more in height.
-This is to prevent falls which are a leading cause of injury in the workplace.
+This is to prevent falls which are a leading cause of injury and death in the workplace.

 Key components of scaffolding regulations are: